danielszot/teamcity-kubernetes/README.md

 Please use following address as minio server name: `http://minio.minio.svc`

+Buckets are created during the deployment accordingly to list provided in [config.yaml](config.yaml).

 ### Production ready considerations
 Minio is configured without any (even self signed) TLS certificates.
 To make TeamCity to work with self signed certs the keystore needs to be generated with the self signed certificate and passed as a default keystore